 Keys to the Past

 There is a lot more to Easter Island than just rock statues, but these silent sentinels are keys to the island’s human history.
-We booked a one-day Megaliths tour with Easter Island Travel to help give us an overview.
+We book a one-day Megaliths tour with Easter Island Travel to help give us an overview.

 Somewhere between 900 to 1200 hundred years ago, Polynesian explorers land on the sandy shores of Anakena beach.
 The first leader was Hotu Matu’a.
 He arrived on Rapa Nui with two ships.
 According to legend, one ship is led by him and the other by his sister, Avareipua.
 Pictographs around the island show the double canoes like the ones they travelled in.